How To at FH Online, April 3-6, 2025

 Give yourself and your eyes a break from screens and devices.

 Don't worry if you miss a session.
-Concerts, jams, and workshops will be available for replay for 4 months (through Aug 10th), so if you miss them at the originally scheduled time, you can replay them later.
+Concerts, jams, and workshops will be available for replay for 3 months (can extend to 6 or 9 months), so if you miss them at the originally scheduled time, you can replay them later, and even slow them down.

 Helpful videos!
 Of course, not everyone does it the same way.
 And, change your strings at your own risk.